Police say 5 found dead in Australian home, man in custody

-PERTH, Australia (AP) — Australian police say three children, their mother and grandmother have been found dead in a house in the city of Perth after a man alerted police.
+PERTH, Australia (AP) — Three children, their mother and grandmother have been found dead in a house in the Australian city of Perth after a man alerted police, detectives said Monday.

-A police statement said on Monday the children were twin girls aged 2 and their 3-year-old sister.
+The children were twin girls aged 2 and their 3-year-old sister, a police statement said.
 Police have not said how the five died.

 A man aged in his 20s alerted police on Sunday morning.